peytoncordero/DRI25/pandas.md

 ```
 </Secret>

-Write code to display the last 5 rows of the DataFrame (there are two ways to do this:)
+Write code to display the last 5 rows of the DataFrame (there are two ways to do this):

 ### Solution
 <Secret>